 Misplaced Partnerships?
-NXT Gen Cup and FG Series Chosing DTM as Partner
+NXT Gen Cup and FG Series Choosing DTM as Partner

 I remember preparing for the Berlin ePrix this year with great excitement, not only because of the Formula E race but also due to the announcement that the NXT Gen Cup, a series for young drivers racing in electric Minis, would be supporting the electric racing series.
 The NXT Gen Cup had its first season in 2023, making this year their second.